AnnaLynne McCord: Personal life

 McCord is a supporter of the St. Bernard Project, a rebuilding organization dedicated to assisting victims of Hurricane Katrina.

 In 2011, McCord began dating actor Dominic Purcell.
 The couple announced an amicable split in 2014, but rekindled their romance a year later.
 McCord was with Purcell when he suffered a near-fatal accident on the set of Prison Break in Morocco on June 1, 2016, after an iron bar used as a set piece fell onto his head.
 The couple split in 2018 and stated they were on good terms.
 On September 25, 2020, Purcell confirmed they had rekindled their relationship with an Instagram post.

-In 2014, McCord revealed that she was sexually assaulted when she was 18 by a male friend, and as a result broke down during her rape scene in 90210.
+In 2014, McCord revealed that a male acquaintance sexually assaulted her when she was 18, and as a result broke down while filming a rape scene in 90210.

 In March 2015, while speaking at the United Nations in support of UN Women for Peace Association (UNWFPA), McCord announced her alignment with the anti-sexual-assault and domestic abuse project, the No More Campaign.
 McCord has stated that she has been practicing meditation to help cope with her trauma, and has created a global meditation tour known as the "Love Storm Tour" to help raise awareness of human trafficking.
 In 2018, McCord was in treatment for PTSD and memories of child sexual abuse, back to the age of 11.
 In April 2021, she revealed that she had been diagnosed with dissociative identity disorder.

-In February 2022, following the 2022 Russian invasion of Ukraine, McCord released a video of herself reading a poem on her Twitter postulating that if she had loved Vladimir Putin as a mother, perhaps an invasion of Ukraine could have been avoided.
+In February 2022, following the Russian invasion of Ukraine, McCord released a video of herself reading a poem on her Twitter postulating that if she had loved Vladimir Putin as a mother, perhaps an invasion of Ukraine could have been avoided.
 The video was met with derision by observers and critics, who likened it to Gal Gadot's cover of "Imagine", which was similarly criticized for its perceived tone-deaf message.
 In an interview with Buzzfeed News, McCord defended the video, claiming that she could have easily become a dictator under different circumstances.